decentraland/adr/content/ADR-86-realm-picking-algorithm.md

 - Making it so it is easy to add/remove/tune the different rules considered
 - Adding the possibility of changing parameters of the algorithm in runtime

+This algorithm also checks that the Catalysts are healthy in order to send traffic, to check that they read the endpoint [/about](https://decentraland.github.io/catalyst-api-specs/#tag/Global/operation/getAboutCatalystInfo).
 ### Chain of Responsibility

 This algorithm is implemented as a [Chain of Responsibility](https://sourcemaking.com/design_patterns/chain_of_responsibility).